mkboch/dense_and_moe_reasoning/README.md

-# Dense and MoE Reasoning LLMs: Benchmarking Gemma 4, Phi-4, and Qwen3
+# dense_and_moe_reasoning

-This repository contains the code, prompts, prepared datasets, analysis scripts, and released artifacts for a controlled benchmark of recent dense and mixture-of-experts (MoE) reasoning-oriented language models.
-The study compares accuracy, latency, VRAM usage, and an approximate FLOPs-per-token proxy across multiple reasoning tasks and prompting strategies.
+This repository contains the code, prompts, prepared datasets, analysis scripts, and released artifacts for a controlled benchmark of recent dense and mixture-of-experts (MoE) reasoning language models.
+The project compares model accuracy, latency, VRAM usage, and an approximate FLOPs-per-token proxy across multiple reasoning benchmarks and prompting strategies.

-## Overview

-The benchmark studies seven open-weight models:
+## What this repository does

+The benchmark evaluates seven open-weight models across four datasets and three prompting strategies under a unified evaluation pipeline.
+The goal is to study not only which models are accurate, but which models offer the strongest practical accuracy--efficiency tradeoffs under realistic inference constraints.

+### Models

 - `gemma_4_e2b`
 - `gemma_4_e4b`